Skip to main content

 The _default environment

 Every Chef Infra Server organization must have at least one environment.
 Each organization starts out with a single _default environment.
-The _default environment cannot be modified in any way.
+The _default environment can’t be modified in any way.
 Nodes, roles, run-lists, cookbooks (and cookbook versions), and attributes specific to an organization can only be associated with a custom environment.
 Additional environments can be created to reflect each organization’s patterns and workflow.
 For example, creating production, staging, testing, and development environments.

 Environment attributes